Jaykef/awesome-openAI/README.md

 # Awesome-openAI
-A curated list of all things awesome about OpenAI
+A curated list of all things awesome about OpenAI - the research company behind ChatGPT

 <img src="banner.png" />